JonJagger/cyber-dojo/readme.txt

 Dashboard
 =========
 Shows a periodically updating display of all traffic lights for all the computers in the dojo.
+If you want to collapse the horizontal time gaps simply enter a very large value for the seconds_per_column value.

 Diff-view